 Child Abuse & Neglect Lawyer Jennings, MO.
-Allegations of child abuse and neglect are highly sensitive matters in Jennings, MO and throughout Missouri.
-If you or a loved one are facing these serious accusations, it’s critical to contact a skilled child abuse & neglect lawyer for immediate guidance.
+Child abuse and neglect cases are some of the most challenging in Jennings, MO and throughout Missouri.
+If you’re facing allegations of child abuse or neglect, you need to speak with a skilled child abuse & neglect lawyer at Combs Waterkotte as soon as possible.

 Get in touch with the experienced attorneys at Combs Waterkotte immediately by calling (314) 900-HELP or reaching out online to schedule a free, confidential consultation.
 Our Jennings, MO criminal defense team brings over 40 years of experience, backed by a deep understanding of family law and the complexities of abuse cases.
 We approach every case with both legal acumen and compassion to help you through this challenging process.